bittner/pyclean/CONTRIBUTING.md

 Contributing
 ============

-You can contribute to this project by opening a ticket or a pull request.
+You can contribute to this project by opening an issue or a pull request.
-Feel free to ask for clarification or help by creating a ticket before you start with a pull request!
+Feel free to ask for clarification or help by creating an issue before you start with a pull request!

 Development